docksal/docksal/docs/troubleshooting.md

 First, try these quick fix steps in the order listed below.
 Check if the issue has cleared out **after each step**.

 - Update Docksal to the latest version.
-See the [updates](#updates) section.
+See the [updates](../getting-started/setup.md#updates) section.
 - (Only if you use VirtualBox) Restart the Docksal VM: `fin vm restart`
 - Reset Docksal system services with `fin system reset` and restart project containers with `fin project restart`
 - Reboot the host (your computer or remote server)

-Then take a look at some common problems using Docksal and ways to resolve them below.
+Second take a look at some common problems using Docksal and ways to resolve them below.

-If the fixes above did not help, try:
+If above did not help, try:

-- checking the [troubleshooting doc](../troubleshooting.md) for rare problems that might occur
 - searching the [GitHub issue queue](https://github.com/docksal/docksal/issues).
 Others may have experienced a similar issue and already found a solution or a workaround.
 - asking community for support in our [Gitter room](https://gitter.im/docksal/community-support)

-Create a [new issue](https://github.com/docksal/docksal/issues/new) if your problem is still not resolved.
+- creating a [new issue](https://github.com/docksal/docksal/issues/new) if your problem is still not resolved.

 -----